jkmcl/downloader/README.md

 # Usage

 The Downloader artifact is an "executable" JAR file.
-At run-time, it expects a single command line argument that provides the path of a JSON file containing one or more download profiles.
+At run-time, it expects a single command line argument that provides the path of a JSON file containing one or more download profiles:

 ```
-java -jar "${DOWNLOADER_JAR_FILE_PATH}" "${DOWNLOADER_PROFILES_JSON_FILE_PATH}"
+java -jar "${DOWNLOADER_JAR_FILE_PATH}" "${DOWNLOAD_PROFILES_JSON_FILE_PATH}"
 ```